 In the TED Talk above, Duckworth says the best way to build grit in kids is “growth mindset,” an idea developed by Carol Dweck, a Stanford University psychologist.
 Growth mindset is the belief that the ability to learn can change with effort.
 When kids understand the brain grows in response to a challenge, they are more likely to persevere when they fail.
 They cultivate grit when they know the qualities they need for success can be developed through dedication and effort.

-A growth mindset is shaped by adults through language and behaviour that we model for kids.
-In order to encourage a growth mindset, be mindful of your own thinking and the messages you send to your children with your words and actions.
+To raise children who have grit, it is shaped by adults through the language and behaviour that we model.
+In order to encourage a growth mindset, be mindful of your own thinking, and the messages you send to your children with your words and actions.
 When parents talk positively about making mistakes, kids start to think of mistakes as a natural part of the learning process.

 3. Do not raise entitled children